LeonidasZoidis/typescript-live-server/README.md

+# TypeScript Live Server

+A minimal vanilla TypeScript setup with live-reloading using `lite-server` and `tsc`.

+### 1. Install dependencies

+`npm install`

+### 2. Start the dev server with live reload

+`npm start`

-# typescript-live-server
+# Additional Commands
-vanilla typescript with live server

-# Open terminal and type
-npm start
+`npm run clean`

+Deletes the dist/ folder with the js code files are located